Leave Your Heart in San Francisco

 To reach downtown from SFO, exit from the north terminal area and take US 101 north.
 At the US 101/I-80 junction, choose I-80 and then take the 4th Street exit.
 Follow 4th Street north past Moscone Center to Market Street; Union Square's hotels and the Financial District are just a few blocks to the north and east.

-Door-to-door minivan shuttle service between the airport and hotels, businesses and residences is offered by several companies, including SuperShuttle and Airport Express, (415) 775-5121.
-The vans make frequent pickups from the blue zones on pedestrian islands on the airport's upper level.
+Door-to-door minivan shuttle service between the airport and hotels, businesses and residences is offered by several companies, including Airport Express, (415) 775-5121.
+Vans make frequent pickups from the blue zones on pedestrian islands on the airport's upper level.
 One-way fare is $15-$17 per person.

 Airport shuttle buses pick up passengers on the arrivals level.
 Taxi fares between downtown and San Francisco International Airport average $35-$50; limousine service costs $50-$75.